University of Virginia: Dopamine and Biological Clock Disruption May Cause Obesity

 “We have shown that dopamine signaling in the brain governs circadian biology and leads to consumption of energy-dense foods between meals and during odd hours,” said Guler.

-According to the biology professor, the human body has evolved to demand more food so long that such is on hand.
+According to the biology professor, the human body has evolved to demand more food as long as such is on hand.
 This is a form of adaptation for dealing with periods of scarcity.
 The body stores up fat from food consumption because of uncertainty over the timing of the next meal.

 Unlike in the past, more foods are available today, so there is no need for excessive eating.
 This availability, however, now means more opportunities to overeat.